lennartgoldscheider/Computer-Vision-DDPM/README.md

 Computer-Vision-DDPM/
 │
 ├── data/             # Dataset download and preprocessing ├── network/          # Autoencoder and DDPM architectures ├── train/            # Training utilities
 ├── generate/         # Generating utlilities
-├── evaluate/       # Evaluation metrics (FID, IS)
+├── evaluation/       # Evaluation metrics (FID, IS) ├── outputs/          # Checkpoints and generated samples ├── globals/          # Set important parameters for training and generating ├── utils/            # Helper functions
-├── outputs/          # Checkpoints and generated samples ├── globals/          # Set important parameters for training and generating ├── utils/            # Helper functions
+├── tests/            # Folder with test functions
 └── README.md
 ```

 ---

 # Tests
-Test1 - file to check the Diffusion functionality
+- Test1 - file to check the Diffusion functionality
-Test2 - file to generate images with the given ddpm checkpoints
+- Test2 - file to generate images with the given ddpm checkpoints
-Test3 - file to test the Autoencoder reconstruction quality
+- Test3 - file to test the Autoencoder reconstruction quality
-Test4 - file to generate images with the given latent ddpm checkpoints
+- Test4 - file to generate images with the given latent ddpm checkpoints

 # Training